dmitry-salnikov/articles/_drafts/on-pair-programming.md

+---
+layout: post
+title: On pair programming
+summary: In which I share how I'm doing pair programming.
+---

 I'm working in a small team, since it's only me and Hachi.
 We've been working together for about 8 months now, and we've developed an interesting way to work.
 Our projects can be differents, it can be coding, experimeneting tools, deploying them, build systems around tools, etc.

 ## Setup